dhis2/dhis2-releases/releases/2.43/README.md

 - Removed trackedEntityType as a supported parameter in `/tracker/enrollments`.
 - Removed deprecated ou parameter from `/api/tracker/ownership/transfer`.
 Use orgUnit instead.
 - Removed the job type Tracker Search Optimization from `/api/jobTypes`.
 We [introduced](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/maintaining-the-system/scheduling.html?h=tracker+search+optimization+master#scheduling_tracker_search_optimization) the new Tracker trigram index maintenance.

+##### Change Log Configuration Update

+The global `changelog.tracker` property in `dhis.conf` has been removed.
+Change log collection is now configured per Program and Tracked Entity Type using the new `enableChangeLog` property.
+After upgrading to v43, all Programs will have change logs enabled, and Tracked Entity Types will inherit their value from the existing `allowauditlog` field.